AlessandroCorradini/University-of-Michigan-Applied-Data-Science-with-Python-Specialization/README.md

 # Applied Data Science with Python Specialization from University of Michigan

 ## Overview
-[Applied Data Science with Python Specialization from University of Michigan](https://www.coursera.org/specializations/data-science-python) is an intermediate level path composed to five courses, all with a practical approach.
+[Applied Data Science with Python Specialization from University of Michigan](https://www.coursera.org/specializations/data-science-python) is an intermediate level path composed by five courses, all with a practical approach.

 This specialization covers:
 - Analyze the connectivity of a social network